smile921/music-composer-gemini31/README.md

 ### 🤖 AI Integration
 - **Gemini AI Composer**: Generate melodies based on natural language descriptions (e.g., "A sad melody in D minor").
+- **Chord Suggestions**: Analyze your melody and receive AI-generated chord progression suggestions displayed on the score.
 - **Automatic Transcription**: Converts AI JSON responses directly into notation on the staff.

 ### 📂 Library & Persistence